 For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

-Margaret Finley's research has strongly relied on biomechanical analyses of human dynamics in functional activities, translating scientific innovation into clinical practice.
-Her interest is primarily secondary conditions in persons with chronic impairments, activity and participation limitations.
+Margaret Finley’s research has strongly relied on biomechanical analyses of human dynamics in functional activities, translating scientific innovation into clinical practice.
+Her interest is accessible and inclusive physical activity programs to mitigate physical and psychosocial secondary conditions in individuals with chronic mobility impairments, activity and participation limitations.
 Her ongoing work will provide specific information on how pain, biological, psychological and social determinants impact community participation in individuals, specifically from the transition from the acute phase following newly acquired SCI throughout community re-integration.
 Employing quantitative, qualitative and mixed methods, she utilizes lived experience perspectives and identifies needs regarding physical activity and community engage of individuals with SCI.
 Currently her lab is developing accessible, inclusive physical activity programs to address psychological factors, social factors and activity engagement to mitigate the long-term adverse effects of inactivity in people with disabilities.
-She has been funded by the Department of Defense and is currently funded by the Craig H. Neilsen Foundation and the Pennsylvania Department of Health SCI Research Platform.
+She has had ongoing funding and is currently funded by Department of Defense Clinical Translation Trial Award, the Craig H. Neilsen Foundation Psychosocial Portfolio and the Pennsylvania Department of Health SCI Research Platform.

 Principal Investigator